 MNN operates two full-service production facilities: our West 59th Street Studios and the MNN El Barrio Firehouse Community Media Center in East Harlem.
-Certified Producers can use equipment at the MNN Firehouse and West 59th Street.
+Manhattan-based producers and 501(c)3 non-profit organizations can use equipment at the MNN Firehouse and West 59th Street to produce a television show that will air on MNN's channels.
 We encourage producers to use both locations to produce their content.
-You simply must have completed an orientation and a certification class.
-For example, if you have been certified in studio use, you may reserve or use any studio in the MNN system whether at the Firehouse or West 59th Street.

 Request for Accomodations

-Students requiring special accomodations for classes must submit their request to the Manager of Media Education prior to registering for a class.
+Students requiring special accomodations for classes must submit their request to the Director of Media Education prior to registering for a class.